GannettDigital/api-docs/source/includes/lead_event_feed_service/call_events/_call_events_object.md

 ### Call Events
 **`Call Events`** object returns call data for potential customers placing calls to inquire about offerings related to a particular campaign.
 The API allows you to retrieve call events individually or as list.
 You can also create, update and delete call events.

+**DISCLAIMER** - The update and delete methods of the API are no longer supported

 **The Call Events Object**

 > Example Response